List of films voted the best

 Citizen Kane (1941), starring and directed by Orson Welles, has topped several international polls, including five consecutive decades at number 1 in the British Film Institute's Sight and Sound decennial poll of critics.

 The following films have been voted the best in national and international surveys of critics and the public.
 Some surveys focus on all films, while others focus on a particular genre or country.
 Voting systems differ, and some surveys suffer from biases such as self-selection or skewed demographics, while others may be susceptible to forms of interference such as vote stacking.

 Critics and filmmakers

 Sight and Sound

 Vertigo (1958) was ranked number one in the 2012 British Film Institute's Sight and Sound decennial poll of critics and number two in their 2022 poll.

 Every decade, starting in 1952, the British film magazine Sight and Sound asks an international group of film critics to vote for the greatest film of all time.
 Since 1992, they have invited directors to vote in a separate poll.
 Sixty-three critics participated in 1952, 70 critics in 1962, 89 critics in 1972, 122 critics in 1982, 132 critics and 101 directors in 1992, 145 critics and 108 directors in 2002, 846 critics and 358 directors in 2012, and 1639 critics and 480 directors in 2022.

 This poll is regarded as one of the most important "greatest ever film" lists.
-American critic Roger Ebert described it as "by far the most respected of the countless polls of great movies—the only one most serious movie people take seriously."
+The American critic Roger Ebert described it as "by far the most respected of the countless polls of great movies—the only one most serious movie people take seriously".